romi/plantdb/src/client/README.md

 ## Overview

+PlantDB is a library for the ROMI (Robotics for Microfarms) plant database ecosystem.
-PlantDB is a library designed for plant and agricultural research facilities and robotics labs that require lightweight plant data management infrastructure.
+It is designed for plant and agricultural research facilities and robotics labs that require lightweight plant data management infrastructure.

 It consists of three components: